 MACI Career Paths

-The program's structure and content are fully tailored to meet the needs of aspiring interpreters who wish to pursue a career as permanent staff or freelance interpreters in national and European institutions and public services.
+The program's structure and content are fully tailored to meet the needs of aspiring interpreters who wish to pursue a career in national and European institutions and public services.
 Also, as a graduate of the MACI program you can pursue an interpreting career with media organizations and agencies specializing in conference organization.
 You can also participate in all EU calls for conference interpreting personnel (through EPSO).

 More about the MACI Program

 You will need to complete a total of 11 courses plus a Thesis to earn the Master of Arts in Conference Interpreting [MACI].
 The duration of the program is 12 months.
 An academic year includes two semesters, each semester running for 15 weeks.
 Successful completion of the program will require a total of 36 credits / 11 courses and 1 thesis (3 credits): 33 credits / 11 courses in core curriculum and 3 credits / Thesis.
 Consult the Hellenic American University website for a detailed list and description of courses in the degree program.

 - Sight Translation, Liaison, Consecutive, Remote & Simultaneous Interpreting

 - Critical thinking